dusty/roamtheblog/README.txt

      URL to the image, instead of a URL to the flickr page.

   Q. Why did you write this?
-  A. My wife and I are traveling around and blogging about it for our
+  A. My wife and were traveling around and blogging about it for our
      friends and family.
 We were frustrated with Wordpress and didn't know of any simple alternatives that were easy to use for non-geeks (my wife).
      So I wrote this myself while we were traveling.